 • Et voila!

 Naturally, my technique has evolved over time.
 I've found, for example, that the texture of watercolour paper combined with soft fibre-tip pens (as opposed to plain cartridge paper and cheap scratchy pens) creates an irresistible velvety richness, and I wholeheartedly recommend Letraset metallic markers for their soft glimmer - plus they're great for covering errors.
-And of course, media can always be mixed: I occasionally use pencil for extra shading, if I want to create an illusion of greater depth.

 I really hope you enjoy the artwork here.
 Please feel free to get in touch: I'm always delighted to get feedback!